Address change or contact details change request

 How can I make my donations tax effective?

-- If you are an Irish tax payer and pay tax through the PAYE system, then from 2010 onwards, MSF will be able to claim tax relief on any accumulated donation(s) of €250 or over.
+If you are an Irish tax payer (either through PAYE or self-assessed tax systems), then from 2013 onwards, MSF can claim tax relief on any accumulated donation(s) of €250 or over in any given year.
 For all applicable donors, we will send you a form in the post next year – all we ask is that you sign and return this to us and we’ll handle it from there!

 Do you accept donated goods?

 Thank you for contacting MSF and for your interest in supporting our programmes.

 Unfortunately we are not able to accept donated goods.
 MSF has developed a unique system of pre-packaged and standardised kits which can be sent to the field quickly.
 This system also ensures that our teams on the ground have the materials that they need, and are familiar with.
 Other supplies are often purchased locally, cutting transport costs.

 By negotiating the best prices, MSF is able to source supplies at a lower cost than processing and transporting donated goods.
 It is for this reason that MSF does not accept donated goods.